Lucifer25x/matrix_final/README.md

 ### Essential todo List:
 - [ ] Replace the accordion on banner editor with a popup and add create/delete functionalities
+- [ ] Change the url configuration in supabase
 - [x] Highlighted blog posts
 - [x] Wishlist
 - [x] Dashboard